containerbuildsystem/atomic-reactor/docs/koji.md

 - `pull` (str list): docker pull specifications for the manifest list, by tag and by digest
 - `tags` (str list): tags applied to the manifest list when it was created
-- `digests` (map): a map of media type (such as “application/vnd.docker.distribution.manifest.v2+json”) to manifest digest (a string usually starting “sha256:”), for each available media type.
+- `digests` (map): a map of media type (such as “application/vnd.docker.distribution.manifest.v2+json”) to manifest digest (a string usually starting “sha256:”), for each available media type for which a digest is available.

 # Type-specific buildroot metadata: